Easy Piano Sheet Music - Get Started With These Hits on Your Piano!

 "Für Elise" by Ludwig van Beethoven

 This piece is not only a joy to play, it has arguably got the most famous hook line in all of music history!
-Beethoven himself cared so much for "Für Elise", he rewrote it 3 times before he was fully satisfied with it.
+Beethoven himself cared so much for "Für Elise", that he rewrote it 3 times before he was fully satisfied with it.
 The original version is somewhere between beginner and advanced - ideal for intermediate players with 1-2 years of experience.
 If you want to experience the piece's flow in a version that has defused many of its challenges, try this version and fall in love.
+If you'd like a step-by-step tutorial to learn all the parts, you can have that, too.

 Canon in D by Johann Pachelbel

-Imagine how chuffed Johann Pachelbel would be if he knew that he wrote a hit song that is still popular 300 years from the day it was first performed at Johann Sebastian Bach's elder brother's wedding!
-Our easy version is perfect if you already have some slight piano experience - and there are seriously ambitious versions for piano around, too, if you are advanced and prefer a good challenge.
-However, the deep repeating bassline we all love is all there in our easy version, as is the famous chord progression of D - A- Bm - F#m - G - D - Em - A.
+Imagine how chuffed Johann Pachelbel would be if he knew that his Canon in D is still popular 300 years from the day it was first performed!
+Pachelbel wrote it back in the day for J. S. Bach's elder brother's wedding.
+Our easy version is perfect if you're a beginner with some piano experience.
+Prefer a step-by-step tutorial?
+We hear you, loud and clear!
+If you've got a solid piano foundation and want a good challenge, we have seriously ambitious versions, too.
+However, the deep repeating bassline we all love is all there in our easy version, as is the famous chord progression of D - A - Bm - F#m - G - D - Em - A.

 "Air on the G string" by Johann Sebastian Bach

-The German 19th-century Violinist August Wilhelmj transposed this piece, originally in D-major, to C-major and literally played the whole first part of it solely using the G string.
+The German 19th-century Violinist August Wilhelmj transposed this piece, originally in D-major, to C-major and conveniently played the whole first part of it on his violin while solely using the G string.
 The nickname stuck!
-This is actually the Second Movement of Bach's Orchestral Suite No. 3 in D-major.
-You might also recognize some of the melody in Procol Harum's "Whiter Shade of Pale".
+This is the Second Movement of Bach's Orchestral Suite No. 3 in D-major.
+You might also recognize a likeness of some of the melody in Procol Harum's "Whiter Shade of Pale".
 Our easy version is almost a meditation on black and white keys!

 A folk band performing